+Blueberry and Almond Frangipane Tart with Crème Fraîche.
 We love blueberries.
 And almonds for that matter.
 But both of those flavors were really overpowered by lemon.
 We wanted to love this, but it just wasn’t that good.

-Warm Raclette Swiss Cheese from The Alps
+Warm Raclette Swiss Cheesw | The Alps

 Ok, ok, hear us out on this one.
 Everyone was talking about this within the first few days of Epcot International Food and Wine Festival as if it was the BEST thing.
 Sadly we weren’t that impressed.
 To appreciate this dish, you need to know what raclette is.
 It’s basically cheese that is melted and then scraped off the block.
 So it’s melted cheese.
 With potatoes and bread.
 Who doesn’t love cheese right?!
 Well, there are two main reasons we say skip this one and here they are.
 The idea of melted cheese with bread and potatoes may sound glorious, but if you get one that’s been sitting in the window (like we did) for who knows how long, it’s not really melt-y anymore.
 It’s kinda just strange and clumpy.